-Smart agriculture is a widening movement that throws light on how farmers aim to reform crop yields and returns.
-It brings to fore the much glocal (global + local) role that ICT will play as part of upscaling the business positives of farming.
-Product sales powered by consumer demand point to the billion-dollar market size that will continue to head up.
+Smart agriculture is a widening movement that shows how farmers aim to reform crop yields and returns.
+It brings to the fore the much glocal (global + local) role that ICT will play as part of upscaling the business positives of farming.
+Product sales powered by consumer demand point to the billion-dollar market size will continue to head up.

 Any attempt to transfer the regenerative power, not only of crops but also profits, back into the hands of farmers must begin at the most widely reachable point for all, mobile phones.
 With the computing power of desktops stuffed into handsets, enterprise businesses can easily launch apps for agriculture that target niche areas.

-One such area of smart farming that piques both the farmer and investor interest in this field in precision farming.
+One such area of smart farming that piques both the farmer’s and investor’s interest in this field is precision farming.
 It employs the use of the Internet of Things (IoT) and Big Data Analytics to overcome traditional shortcomings such as labor shortage, unpredictable weather, and harvesting times.
-Exploring the variety of solutions of such modern technology used in agriculture, we can see the opportunity scope for apps.
+By exploring the variety of solutions of such modern technology used in agriculture, we can see the opportunity scope for mobile apps.

 Peer-to-Peer Information Sharing

-Mobile app development can be steered to create information-sharing groups for a closed knit community of farmers.
+Mobile app development can be steered to create information-sharing groups for a close-knit community of farmers.
 Since the soil conditions range from one place to another, democratizing information flows can benefit everyone.

 Online Lending for Farmers

-An app could be farming cum financial in nature where not just information, but the financial assistance in the form of loans could be disbursed.
+An app could be farming cum financial in nature, where not just information but financial assistance in the form of loans could be disbursed.
 It could even create an e-commerce marketplace where access to inputs such as seeds, fertilizers, pesticides, and on-demand labor is provided.